-$\frac{\text{HARASSMENT, INTIMIDATION, DISCRIMINATION \& BULLYING}}{\text{COMPLAINT FORM}}$

-Your Name: Date:

-Email Address:

-Date of Alleged Incident(s):

-Name of Person(s) you have a complaint against:

-List any witnesses that were present:

-Where did the incident(s) occur?

-Please describe the events or conduct that are the bafactual detail as possible (i.e., specific statements and involved; any verbal statements etc.) (Attach addition d conduct; what, if any, physical contact w

-I hereby authorize the Charter School to disclose necessary in pursuing its investigation.
-I hereby coin this complaint is true and correct and complete ertify that the information I have provide e to the best of my knowledge and belief. ed

-Signature of Complainant Date:
+$\frac{\text{HARASSMENT, INTIMIDATION, DISCRIMINATION \& BULLYING}}{\text{COMPLAINT FORM}}$ г '1 x 11 Date: Email Address: Date of Alleged Incident(s): Name of Person(s) you have a complaint against: List any witnesses that were present: Where did the incident(s) occur?
+Please describe the events or conduct that are the bafactual detail as possible (i.e., specific statements an involved; any verbal statements etc.) (Attach addition d conduct; what, if any, physical contact was I hereby authorize the Charter School to disclose necessary in pursuing its investigation.
+I hereby c in this complaint is true and correct and complete ertify that the information I have provided ertify that the information I have provided in this complaint is true and correct and complete ertify that the information I have provided e to the best of my knowledge and belief. in this complaint is true and correct and complete ertify that the information I have provided e to the best of my knowledge and belief. in this complaint is true and correct and complete Signature of Complainant Print Name ertify that the information I have provided e to the best of my knowledge and belief.

-Print Name

-To be completed by the Charter School:

-Received by: Date:

-Follow up Meeting with Complainant held on: